oyinkansolaadetoyinbo/apple-stock-arima-forecast/README.md

 The model met key assumptions of stationarity and independence, produced accurate predictions, and provided valuable decision-making insights for investors.

 ### 🔹 Recommendations

-- **For Investors:** Use ARIMA forecasts for short-term trading signals while continuously monitoring real-world events that could disrupt trends.
+- **For Investors:** Use ARIMA forecasts for short-term trading signals while continuously monitoring real-world events that could affect performance.
 - **For Analysts:** Incorporate additional explanatory variables (e.g., NASDAQ index, inflation rate, global market indicators) to enhance predictive accuracy.
 - **For Ongoing Work:** Update the model regularly with new data to maintain relevance and reliability as market conditions evolve.